mikebell/mikebell.io/content/cv.md

 * RDS
 * Lambda (Python using Chalice)
 * Ansible
-* Github Actions
 * Cognito

-**Large Company** - PaaS for highly available multilingual static sites with a focus on security.
+**Sega, Creative Assembly** - PaaS for highly available multilingual static sites with a focus on security.
+Consultancy around other properties in the Sega portfolio.

 * Terraform/Terragrunt for a repeatable multi environment platform
 * CodePipeline, Codebuild and CodeDeploy